-no. 19 48"x36" mixed medium with wax, oil stick & pastel on panel
+off peaks 36"x36" mixed medium with wax, oil stick & pastel

 The interaction between found antique images and my own photography bring forward modern design balanced with nostalgic subject matter.
 Inspired by their posture and expressions, I layer encaustic paint and abstract drawing with other more traditional mediums combined with found vintage social artifacts like letters and yearbook messages.
 The accessibility and playfulness reflect my work in children's literature as an imagined context unfolds into a story of the viewer's own.